+California's unemployment rate fell to 4.9 percent in March.

 California's unemployment rate fell to 5 percent in February as the state's employers added 22,900 nonfarm payroll jobs.
 The state Employment Development Department said Friday that last month's rate was a drop from a revised 5.2 percent in January.

 The U.S. unemployment rate fell to a very low level at the end of 2016, raising the question of whether the labor market has become too tight.
 After applying a new method to adjust for demographic changes in the labor force, the current unemployment rate is still 0.3 to 0.4 percentage point higher than at past labor market peaks.
 This indicates that the labor market may not be quite as tight as the headline unemployment rate suggests.